tildearrow/furnace/doc/6-sample/README.md

 - **Create instrument from sample**: creates a new instrument with its sample set to the current sample.
 - **Zoom**: shows and sets sample view zoom level.
 - **Zoom mode**: switches between "Auto" (entire sample fits in window) and "100%" (each horizontal pixel represents one sample point).

+in the sample viewer:
+- left-click and drag to select a region of the sample.
+- right-click for an editing menu:
+  - **cut**: puts the selection in the copy buffer and deletes it from the sample.
+  - **copy**: copies the selection into the copy buffer.
+  - **paste**: inserts the copy buffer at the start of the selection.
+  - **paste (replace)**: replaces the selection with the copy buffer.
+  - **paste (mix)**: mixes copy buffer into the existing sample, beginning at the start of the selection. this is done by adding values together. resulting in a mix of 100% each original and pasted.
+  - **set loop to selection**: changes loop start and end to match selection start and end.
+  - **create wavetable from selection**: copies the selection into a new wavetable entry.